DannyBoyNYC/session8/README.md

 Examine the differences between index.html and alt-index.html.

-* Replaced content divs with section tags.
+* Replaced content divs with section tags
 * Replaced content-main divs with article tags
-* Replaced content-sub divs with aside tags.
+* Replaced content-sub divs with aside tags
-* Replaced footer div with footer tag.
+* Replaced footer div with footer tag
-* Replaced content-sub div with nav tag.
+* Replaced content-sub div with nav tag
+* Added links to sections of the document using ids

 ### Demo